Good Food Connections 2025

 Explore solutions to first reduce and then reuse food waste in commercial food businesses.
 Highlight proven methods for prevention in the kitchen, as well as successful collaborations that take waste and repurpose it to achieve continued highest use.
 Panelists will also share their learnings from a 6-month-long listening session and explore creative partnership ideas to reduce food waste and get real-time feedback from participants.

-Moderator: Logan Niles, Blue Nile Consulting
+Logan Niles, Owner, Blue Nile Consulting

-Emily Penna, FareStart
+Emily Penna, Sr Manager of Food Security Initiatives, FareStart

 Ángela Ortez-Zarate, Director of Quick Service Development, Mama group